-The percentage of Medicare beneficiaries treated for Alzheimer's disease or dementia was higher in most of the communities in the SLH service area as compared to the Commonwealth of Virginia with the highest being in Norfolk and Chesapeake (Appendix B).
-The Alzheimer's Association projects an increase of 26.7% by 2025 in the number of people age 65+ receiving an Alzheimer's diagnosis in the Commonwealth of Virginia.
+The percentage of Medicare beneficiaries treated for Alzheimer's disease or dementia was the same as the state overall in the service area (Appendix B).
+Per the Alzheimer's Association there is a projected estimated increase of 26.7% by 2025 in prevalence of the number of people age 65+ receiving an Alzheimer's diagnosis in the Commonwealth of Virginia.
 This is important to note as it will impact the aging population's health, quality of life, healthcare demand and costs.